yurimachado/theatrical-event-charger/README.md

 * Raven DB

-  * I did hard code RavenDB Database creation and seed for Theatrical Play Catalog information.
+  * I hard-coded RavenDB's Database creation and seed for Theatrical Play Catalog information for the sake of simplicity.

-## Comments

-* I should have used also AutoMapper to make Controller Models mapping to Application Model much easier and cleaner.

-* We can find some fragments of REST through URL representation and successfull (200) and Unprocessable (422) status code kind of results, but of course, more can be done, like, supporting Head for Service discoveryability, adding support for other content formats (i.e XML), filters, pagination and another stuff for future Http Verbs.

 ## Support